GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 **_Ranking and Presentation:_** The recommendations are ranked based on relevance and presented to the customer in a clear and appealing way, encouraging them to continue shopping.

-## Dataset

-[This](https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products) is a pre-crawled public dataset, taken as a subset of a bigger dataset (more than 5.8 million products) that was created by extracting data from [Flipkart](https://www.flipkart.com/), a leading Indian eCommerce store.

 ## Data Preprocessing for RAG